-The information in the ECM submitted by participants is used by the AWEFS and ASEFS to create the unconstrained intermittent generation forecast (UIGF) in Dispatch, 5-minute Pre-Dispatch, 30-minute pre-dispatch and projected assessment of system adequacy (PDPASA and STPASA) timeframes.
-The dispatch forecast becomes the semi-scheduled generating unit's availability in dispatch.
-The pre-dispatch and PASA forecasts are critical for providing accurate forecasts of wind and solar generation used in, respectively, preparing the pre-dispatch price schedules and assessing short term capacity reserves over the next seven days.
+The information in the ECM submitted by participants is used by the AWEFS and ASEFS to create the unconstrained intermittent generation forecast (UIGF) in Dispatch (DS), 5-minute Pre-Dispatch (5MPD), 30-minute pre-dispatch (PD) and projected assessment of system adequacy (PDPASA and STPASA) timeframes.
+The dispatch, pre-dispatch and PASA forecasts are critical for providing accurate forecasts of wind and solar generation used in, respectively, preparing the dispatch schedule, pre-dispatch price schedules and assessing short term capacity reserves over the next seven days.
 If the information in the ECM for a generating unit does not reflect its actual design, there is a risk that forecast accuracy (and hence the generator's UIGF) will be impacted.
 An applicant for registration as a semi-scheduled generating unit must submit an ECM under NER clause 2.2.7(c)(2) and 2.2.7(c1)(3)(ii).
-Some non-scheduled generating units may also need to submit an ECM under NER clause 2.2.3(c).
-To avoid delays, AEMO recommends that the first draft of the ECM be submitted to AEMO at least three months before applying for registration.
+Some non-scheduled generating units may